bellstedt-lab/hsqc2struc/README.md

 # HSQC-to-STRUC
 [![License](https://img.shields.io/badge/License-MIT%202.0-blue.svg)](https://opensource.org/licenses/MIT)

 HSQC2STRUC is a Python 3 script to predict the secondary structure composition of proteins by using their unassigned 1H,15N-HSQC spectra.
+The underlying machine-learning model was trained on publicly available and carefully selected NMR data from the BMRB as well as protein secondary structures extracted from the corresponding PDB file.
 This program is intended to be used as a command line tool in TopSpin 4.2.
 Furthermore, the CatBoost model per se can be integrated into any custom script.
 However, due to simplicity, we recommend using our web service at https://hsqc2struc.bellstedt-lab.ch, which relies on exactly the same machine-learning model.

 ## Command line script
 ### Requirements